tobiasisenberg/Visualization-Reproducibility/readme.md

-# Script and data to replicate the analysis of replicability for visualization publications
+# Script and data to reproduce the analysis of replicability stamps for visualization publications

 ## Description